pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Design Control procedure that minimally addresses applicable requirements in ISO 9001, ICH E6(R2), ICH E8(R1), and applicable regulatory guidance documents.
+__NewInstitue__ **SHALL** establish and maintain a Design Control procedure that minimally addresses applicable requirements in ISO-9001:2015, ICH E6(R2), ICH E8(R1), and applicable regulatory guidance documents.
 All clinical investigation design activities shall be performed and documented in accordance with the Design Controls Procedure, SOP-001.